What is a generator?

 Vanilla options have two quote conventions - they can be quoted in terms of a price (in dollar terms) or in terms of the implied volatility.
 The Black-Scholes analytic formula used as a converter to convert an implied-vol quote to a price.

 Let \(\sigma\) be the market-implied volatility of the option.
-Then, the option price is given by:
+Then, the call option price is given by:

 \[ C_{BS}(\sigma) = S_t \Phi(d_{+}) - K e^{-r(T-t)}\Phi(d_{-}) \]